syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Summaries.md

     End Sub

-    Public Overrides Sub CombineSummary(ByVal other As SummaryBase) Dim dpsb As CustomSummaryBase = TryCast(other, CustomSummaryBase)
+    Public Overrides Sub CombineSummary(ByVal other As SummaryBase) Dim customSummaryBase As CustomSummaryBase = TryCast(other, CustomSummaryBase)

-        If Nothing IsNot dpsb Then
+        If customSummaryBase IsNot Nothing Then
-            mTotalValue += dpsb.mTotalValue
+            mTotalValue += customSummaryBase.mTotalValue
         End If
     End Sub